mfeineis/elmanac/design-docs/01-status-quo.md

 | elm support              | ![Google elm support](img/01-status-quo/img-0043-google-search-elm-support.png?raw=true) | ![Elm Package support](img/01-status-quo/img-0044-elmpackage-search-elm-support.png?raw=true) |

-By using a normal search engine the user will eventually find what she is looking for but this could also be better.
+By using a normal search engine the user will eventually find what she is looking for but even this experience could be done better.

 ## So, how useful is package.elm-lang.org right now?
 As seen above there are many cases, especially for people new to the